rythm-of-the-red-man/movie_external_api/Readme.md

 To develop this app I have used requests, whitenoise and django-rest-framework.
 I have used requests to build movie-service which handle external API requests.
 Whitenoise serves static files from django-rest-framework.
 Django-rest-framework was used to actually build API, including serializers and views.
 For SQLite/PostgreSQL handling python-dotenv and dj-database-url are in use.

 ## Database
 App uses sql-lite local database, when ran locally.
-When deployed to heroku, it doesnt get .env file, so heroku mount postgres, as default database.
+When deployed to heroku, it doesnt gets .env_prod file, which have DATABASE_URL env variable changed to production database uri.

 ## Routes